Leslie Phillips, ‘Carry On’ star, voice of Sorting Hat in ‘Harry Potter,’ dies at 98

 His agent, Jonathan Lloyd, confirmed Tuesday that Phillips died “peacefully at home” on Monday.

-The veteran actor made his first film appearances in the 1930s.
-He is remembered for his exaggerated comic portrayal of the English upper-class after starring in “Carry On Nurse,” “Carry On Teacher” and “Carry On Constable” in 1959 and 1960.
+The veteran actor made his first film appearance in the 1930s.
+He is remembered for his exaggerated comic portrayal of the English upper class after starring in “Carry On Nurse,” “Carry On Teacher” and “Carry On Constable” in 1959 and 1960.

 During this time he became well-known for his suggestive catchphrases, including “Ding dong,” “Well, hello,” and “I say!”

-While Phillips’ film acting career consisted mostly of comedy roles, he later moved into other work including a turn opposite Peter O’Toole in the 2006 film “Venus” that earned him a BAFTA nomination for best supporting actor.
+While Phillips’ film acting career mainly consisted of comedy roles, he later moved into other work including a turn opposite Peter O’Toole in the 2006 film “Venus” which earned him a BAFTA nomination for best-supporting actor.
 He also voiced the Sorting Hat in the “Harry Potter” franchise.

 In the 1980s he joined the Royal Shakespeare Company and played roles such as Falstaff in “The Merry Wives Of Windsor.”

-He suffered a stroke in 2014 while shopping in London, but made a strong recovery.
+He suffered a stroke in 2014 while shopping in London but recovered strongly.

 Phillips was named a Commander of the Order of the British Empire in 2008 in recognition of his acting career.